JUB-Yoush/personal-site/src/routes/projects/+page.md

 ###  <a class="project-header" href="https://github.com/JUB-Yoush/gdyu-site" target="_blank" >GDYU's Website</a>
 #### SvelteKit TailwindCSS Typescript SkeletonUI
-- my first SvelteKit project and I am NEVER GOING BACK.
+- My first SvelteKit project and I am NEVER GOING BACK.
 I've done my reps with raw web development languages, and I'm ready to be *cybernetically enhanced.*

 - This was a little frontend site I made for the game development club I founded at york University.
 Not only because we are on the precipice of a merchandise release and would like to have a store to display our wares, but also because Hack the North asked for a link to our projects and I thought having a site to show them would be cool.
 (It totally worked and they let me into HTN 2023!!)

-### <a class="project-header" href="https://github.com/JUB-Yoush/methacks23" target="_blank" >Pomoduino</a>
-#### HTML CSS JS C++ SQL Flask
-- My teams submission for Methacks 2023.

-- It's a pomodoro timer that sends stats about how you study to a database and displays it to a webpage.
-I was in charge of the software front-end, back-end and Database.
+- It's recently been updated to Sveltekit 2.0 with a completely re-designed look.
+The art execs cook.

 ### <a class="project-header" href="https://yoush.itch.io/pdp-rpg" target="_blank" >pdp-rpg</a>
 #### Godot Engine 4